Sudan at the Olympics

 Sudan first participated at the Olympic Games in 1960, and has sent athletes to compete in most Summer Olympic Games since then.
-The nation did not attend the 1964 Games, boycotted the 1976 Summer Olympics along with most African nations, and participated in the American-led boycott of the 1980 Summer Olympics.
+The nation did not attend the 1964 Games in Tokyo, Japan, boycotted the 1976 Summer Olympics along with most African nations, and participated in the American-led boycott of the 1980 Summer Olympics.
 The nation has never participated in the Winter Olympic Games.

 Ismail Ahmed Ismail, who came second in the men's 800 m in 2008, was the first Sudanese athlete to win an Olympic medal.

 The National Olympic Committee for Sudan was created in 1956 and recognized by the International Olympic Committee in 1959.